BlockchainCommons/developer-web-site/_pages/ur-envelope.md

 ```
 $ ENVELOPE=`envelope subject type string alice | envelope assertion add pred-obj string knows string bob`
 ```
-The `envelope-cli` actually encodes its data as a UR for default, because it's such a useful format for data storage of this type
+The `envelope-cli` actually encodes its data as a UR by default, because it's such a useful format for data storage of this type.
 ```
 $ echo $ENVELOPE
 ur:envelope/lftpsoihhsjziniaihoytpsoihjejtjlktjktpsoiaidjlidzmvllokt
 ```
-The `envelope-cli` tool also allows the output of this data in Envelope format, which clearly shows what's being stored:
+The `envelope-cli` tool also supports the output of data in Envelope format, which clearly shows what's being stored:
 ```
 $ envelope format $ENVELOPE
 "alice" [
     "knows": "bob"
 ]
 ```
-However, the data is actually written as CBOR using the [Envelope IETF spec](https://datatracker.ietf.org/doc/draft-mcnally-envelope/) prior to its output as a UR.
-As of this writing, the following CDDL description details how an Envelope is encoded:
+Internally, the data is actually stored as CBOR using the [Envelope IETF spec](https://datatracker.ietf.org/doc/draft-mcnally-envelope/) .
+As of this writing, the following CDDL description details how an Envelope is encoded.
+(See the spec to ensure it's up to date!)

 ```
    envelope = #6.200(envelope-content)